OEmiliatanO/CSE_OS/hw5/part1/answer.md

 5. A certain computer provides its users with a virtual-memory space of $2^{32}$ bytes.
 The computer has $2^{18}$ bytes of physical memory.
 The virtual memory is implemented by paging, and the page size is 4096 bytes.
 A user process generates the virtual address 11123456.
 Explain how the system establishes the corresponding physical location.
 Distinguish between software and hardware operations.

 __ans:__

+assume 11123456 is decimal, the binary form of it is, 0b0000 0000 1010 1001 1011 1011 0000 0000.
+the higher 20 bits will be used as the index of page table, whose content inside is used as the physical page number, and the lower 12 bits will be used as the offset of the physical page.
+if 11123456 is in hex, the process is the same. just the binary form is different.

+distinguish between software and hardware operations:
+the hardware part handles the address translation dynamically. and the software part takes care of page IO.